lablup/backend.ai-media/README.md

 ### Integration with a front-end

-You need to specify `Sorna.assetRoot` in Javascript to let our scripts know which location to fetch additoinal scripts from.
+You need to specify `BackendAI.assetRoot` in Javascript to let our scripts know which location to fetch additoinal scripts from.
 The `main.min.js` is designed to be small for faster page loads and most functionality (e.g., drawing support) are loaded on demand.